 Four years ago, when I first decided to take my writing seriously, I bought a typewriter and wrote my first book in six months (Zombie and Awake).
 It still hasn’t been digitized.
 It’s just a huge stack of paper waiting to be edited.
 I have several of those, actually.
 Maybe I’ll rewrite them one day if I feel like it.
 I just wrote them because it was fun.
 I felt like a god creating worlds that only I could see.
 My characters felt realer than my roommates.
 I was proud of myself for not going to nightclubs to waste time and money.
 I was proud of using my time wisely to learn and expand my brain’s potential.

 I heard two people on the street going on about this subject.
 One said he thought games were better because a good book was much harder to put down.
-The other said at least a good book can end and a good game these days never does, which is why they get people hooked.
-People get a hooked on books, too.
+The other said at least a good book can end and a good game these days never does (like MMORPGs or online shooters with ranking systems), which is why they get people hooked.
+People get hooked on books, too.
 Both are fun.
+But, yeah, at least a good book ends.
+It won’t suck your life away like World of Warcraft.

 Writing is even more fun than reading, if you ask me, albeit there isn’t as much potential to learn things than there is when you’re reading.
 Reading has the potential to turn an idiot into a genius.
 Reading can turn a sot into a priest, a beggar into a millionaire, or a kid into a king!
 How many self-help books recommend playing video games?
-Maybe games are a good way to stay out of trouble or quit drugs (that’s what I used them for), but they won’t get you any further in life, unless you’re a youtuber or a tourney champion, of course.
-So now let me get to the point.
+Maybe games are a good way to stay out of trouble or quit drugs (that’s what I used them for), but they won’t get you any further in life, unless you’re a streamer or a tourney champion, of course.

 If you’re passionate about reading and writing, then please help the future of our species by telling all of your non-reader friends why you love reading so much.
 It worries me sometimes to see children blindly following the trends of popular media.
 They think it’s cool to be a pimp.
 They think it’s normal to kill.
 Readers who know pimps are scummy and killers are messed in the head seem to be outcasts in a world of brainwashed zombies.
 The cool kids with their tattoos and bizarre clothing look at us like we’re freaks.
 Meanwhile, with our sexy educated minds we see that, in fact, they are the ones who are being blindly led towards stupidity and freakdom.
 They are the victims of the media.
 We need to help them discover that reading is great, not only for the sake of better entertainment, but for the sake of the future!
 Stop giving your kids video games!
 Please.
 Let’s start praising books and show the world how awesome they can be.
 Let’s make reading cool again.
 Soon people will see that being stupid and ignorant is no longer fashionable.
 They’ll want to be lettered and wise like us.
 They’ll look at new words they’ve never seen and say “Oh damn, that’s a sexy word.
 I better look it up” instead of saying “Stop using so many big words, you idiot.”